ministryofjustice/moj-frontend/docs/components/add-another/_overview.md

 ## Overview

 The ‘Add another’ component allows users to add more than 1 instance of related information to a page.
-It does this by reproducing the field labels.
+It does this by reproducing the field labels without reloading the page.

 ## When to use